-After fitting the model on 70,000 cell line-drug combinations, predictions were made on 1.2 million unseen (not seen by the model) drug-cell line combinations.
+After fitting the model on 70,000 cell line-drug combinations, predictions were made on 1.2 million unseen (not previously seen by the model) drug-cell line combinations.
 Approximately 90% of the untested inhibitors were associated with KINOMEscan datasets.
-As an initial validation, we tested a subset of the predictions in well-characterized breast cancer cell lines (HER2 positive: SK-BR-3, BT-474 and two triple negative: SUM159, HCC1806).
+As an initial validation, we tested a subset of the predictions in well-characterized breast cancer cell lines, two unseen by the models and two previously seen (HER2 positive: SK-BR-3, BT-474 and two triple negative: SUM159, HCC1806).
 We analyzed the performance of the model on experimental data for unseen drug-cell line combinations, arriving at an R value ~ 0.6 for all but one (SKBR3) breast cancer cell line (fig 4b).
 Notably, all the drugs tested had kinome profiling data from the Kinobeads assay.

-We then further validated the model by predicting inhibitor effects from collected RNAseq data in tumor (two) and stroma (one) derived cell lines from PDAC patients [14,15].
-Importantly, these patient-derived cell lines were profiled for baseline gene expression in-house, and represent a novel and highly heterogeneous transcriptional landscape which the model has not seen before.
+We then further validated the model by predicting inhibitor effects from collected RNAseq data in tumor (two samples) and stroma (one sample) derived cell lines from PDAC patients (Lipner et al. 2020; Berginski, Jenner, et al. 2021).
+Importantly, these patient-derived cell lines were profiled for baseline gene expression in-house, and represent a challenging and highly heterogeneous transcriptional landscape which the model has not seen before.
 Dose-response AUC predictions were made by the model for 58 drugs with kinome profiling data from the Kinobeads assay and 18 drugs with kinome profiling data from the KINOMEscan assay.
-The model predicted AUC was compared to experimentally generated AUC, revealing an average R ~ 0.5 for drugs with kinome profiling data from the Kinobeads assay tested in patient stroma-derived cell lines (fig 4c), and R ~ 0.4 for drugs with kinome profiling data from the KINOMEscan assay.
+The model predicted AUCs were compared to experimentally generated AUCs, revealing an average R ~ 0.5 for drugs with kinome profiling data from the Kinobeads assay tested in patient stroma-derived cell lines (fig 4c), and R ~ 0.4 for drugs with kinome profiling data from the KINOMEscan assay.
 On the other hand, in patient tumor-derived cell lines, drugs from kinobeads had model accuracy R ~0.49, and drugs from KINOMEscan had R ~ 0.3 (fig. 4c).

 Fig 4.
-Experimental validation of model in breast cancer cell and patient-derived PDAC cell lines (a) Visualization of the space of compound (Y-axis) and cell line (X-axis) combinations that have been tested (white) and not tested (black) with colors denoting the origin of the drug kinome profiling data as Kinobeads (Pink) and KINOMEscan (blue). (b) Scatter plot showing relationship between AUC’s predicted by model and experimentally generated AUC’s for drugs not yet tested by PRISM in Breast Cancer Cell Lines (c) Scatter plot showing relationship between AUC’s predicted by model and experimentally generated AUC’s for drugs from Kinobeads and KINOMEscan tested in primary-tumor and stroma PDAC cell lines.
+Experimental Validation of Model in Breast Cancer Cell and Patient-Derived PDAC Cell Lines (a) Visualization of the space of compound (Y-axis) and cell line (X-axis) combinations that have been tested (white) and not tested (black) with colors denoting the origin of the drug kinome profiling data as Kinobeads (Pink) and KINOMEscan (blue). (b) Scatter plot showing relationship between AUC’s predicted by model and experimentally generated AUC’s for drugs not yet tested by PRISM in Breast Cancer Cell Lines (c) Scatter plot showing relationship between AUC’s predicted by model and experimentally generated AUC’s for drugs from Kinobeads and KINOMEscan tested in primary-tumor and stroma PDAC cell lines.

 Discussion